rumeysaulusoy/ToDoList/README.md

 # To-Do List Application

-This is a simple **To-Do List** application built with C# and Windows Forms.
+This is a simple **To-Do List** application.
 The application allows users to add, complete, and delete tasks from a list.

 ## Features